 The partnership program has a broad scope and may cover all aspects of waste management and resource recovery, such as community awareness, waste avoidance, litter prevention or improved manufacturing.

 Example partnership projects must be able to demonstrate they help achieve the goals and targets of the strategy.
 Projects could range from agreements with other government departments through to community resource recovery initiatives.
+We could partner with CBEC, DEEWR, Harvey Norman etc

 Aims: